Division (military): Airborne division

 An airborne division is an infantry division given special training and equipment for arrival on the battlefield by air (typically via parachute or glider-borne).

 The US, Britain, and Germany experimented during World War II with specialized light infantry divisions capable of being quickly transported by transport aircraft or dropped into an area by parachute or glider.
-This required both high-quality equipment and training, creating elite units in the process and usually manned by volunteers rather than conscripts.
+This required both high-quality equipment and training, creating elite units in the process and usually crewed by volunteers rather than conscripts.

 The German 1st Parachute Division, which was part of the Luftwaffe and not the Heer, was instrumental in the 1941 Battle of Crete.
 US and British airborne troops first participated during the 1943 invasion of Sicily.
 The use of airborne divisions during the Invasion of Normandy was crucial to its success.
 Further allied paratroop operations were made during the 1944 Operation Market Garden and the 1945 Operation Varsity.

 When not being used for a specific airborne mission, airborne divisions usually functioned as light infantry divisions.

 An "air assault division" is an airborne division that mainly uses helicopters to transport its troops.